MaPiyoju/ThalesTest/README.md

 - Ensure all NuGet dependencies are installed.

-- Run the application in Visual Studio or via the command line
+- Run the application in Visual Studio 22 or configure previous VS to support Framework 8

+- _Note:_ Make sure to run the app with http protocol instead of https